Tesla Model S side panels, strong but light. Source: Flickr

 References and Credits

-1. All financial figures in this article were obtained and referenced from Tesla’s quarterly and annual filings which are available in the following link: Tesla Financial Results.
+1. All financial figures presented in this article were obtained and referenced from Tesla’s quarterly and annual reports, SEC filings, investor letters, press releases, presentations, etc., which are available in the following link: Tesla Financial Results.

-3. Featured images in this article are used under the creative commons license and sourced from the following websites: Steve Jurvetson and Automotive Rhythms
+2. Featured images in this article are used under the Creative Commons license and sourced from the following websites: Steve Jurvetson and Automotive Rhythms

 Disclosure